marcuswhybrow/ray-peat-rodeo/assets/2013-03-07-organizing-the-panic.md

 Why have we judged friction as negative when it is needed to create change in our environment?

-RP: [[William Blake|Blake]] distinguished between Contraries, without which there is no progression, and Negations, which hinder:
+RP: [[Blake, William|Blake]] distinguished between Contraries, without which there is no progression, and Negations, which hinder:

 > But Negations Exist Not: Exceptions & Objections & Unbeliefs
 > Exist not: nor shall they ever be Organized for ever & ever: